-Services that are covered for you What you must pay when you get these services Covered services include, but are not limited to: Professional services, including nursing services. furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier Note: Home infusion therapy (HIT) services may require coordination with the furnishing of home durable medical equipment. infusion drugs administered through an item of durable medical equipment (DME) and copays and coinsurance are applicable for each covered service.
+Services that are covered for you What you must pay when you get these services Covered services include, but are not limited to: Professional services, including nursing services. furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier Note: Home infusion therapy (HIT) services may require coordination with the furnishing of home infusion drugs administered through an item of durable medical equipment (DME) and copays and coinsurance are applicable for each covered service. durable medical equipment.
 Hospice care You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
-You When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not Care N' Care Choice MA-Only (PPO). live if your illness runs its normal course.
 You may receive care from any Medicare-certified hospice program.
 Your plan is obligated to help you find Medicare-certified hospice programs in the plan's service area, including those the MA organization owns, controls, or has a financial interest in.
 Your hospice doctor can be a network provider or an out-of-network provider.
 Covered services include: Drugs for symptom control and pain relief.
 Short-term respite care.
-You pay nothing for hospice care from a Medicare-certified hospice program.
-You may have to pay part of the cost for drugs and respite care.
+Home care.
+When you are admitted to a hospice you have the right to remain in your plan; if you chose to When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis a paid for by Original Medicare, not Care N' Care Choice MA-Only (PPO).
+You pay nothing for hospice care from a Medicare- certified hospice program.
+You may have to pay pa of the cost for drugs and respite care. are -